mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ## What is SIRE?

-SIRE is a 3d6 TTRPG system created by CJ Schrum to be a generic system used to play any kind of TTRPG.
+SIRE is a Ability Dice Code TTRPG system created by CJ Schrum to be a generic system used to play any kind of TTRPG.
 It was influenced by his near thirty years of table top games in nearly every ruleset created.

 > I used to play FATE I liked a lot of things about FATE, I hated FATE dice mechanics.
 I played a lot of Cepheus, Traveller, Decipher Star Trek, ModernAGE, West End Games Star Wars, and Sixfinity so lets say I have a lot of experience with D6 in my hands.
-So I set out to create a fairly generic style RPG using 3D6 (I like the curve better than the standard distribution of 2D6).
-Allowing for Advanatage Roll 3D6 twice take highest, and Disadvantage Roll 3D6 twice take the lowest.
+So I set out to create a fairly generic style RPG using Ability Dice Code (I like the curve better than the standard distribution of 2D6).
+Allowing for Advanatage Roll Ability Dice Code twice take highest, and Disadvantage Roll Ability Dice Code twice take the lowest.
 They also have Edge Points they can spend.
 > Combat is meant to be cinematic in style with a tactical flavor.
 Characters have Physical Health.